PriyaanshPandey/RURAL-ATTENDANCE-SIH-2025/README.md

-2. Management and Reports
+2. **Management and Reports**

 The system includes an Admin Dashboard for easy management and data visualization.

-Class & Student Management: Easily add new classes and manage student records, including Roll Numbers, Names, and associated QR Codes.
+**Class & Student Management** : Easily add new classes and manage student records, including Roll Numbers, Names, and associated QR Codes.

  **Attendance Reports:** Generate daily, weekly, or custom-date-range reports showing the total number of **Present** and **Absent** students for a selected class.
-The reports are generated instantly for transparent records[cite: 86].
+The reports are generated instantly for transparent records.

-3. Usability and Accessibility
+3.**Usability and Accessibility**
 The design focuses on ease of use for non-technical users and regional compatibility.